 Can a creditor take my personal property, like my furniture or clothes?

 If a creditor has a judgment against you, it can ask the court to have the sheriff take or “levy” some of your personal property.
 Then, the creditor can ask that the sheriff sell this property, and pay the money from that sale to the creditor.
-It is very unusual for a creditor try to sell your personal property, because it costs more to sell than the property is worth.
+It is very unusual for a creditor try to sell your personal property, because it often costs more to sell the property than the property is worth.
 Creditors cannot sell any of your property unless the “fair market value” of all of your property is more than $7,000.
 The “fair market value” is the money you could get for the property in its current condition, if you sold it at an estate or yard sale.
 It is NOT what you paid for the property.